 In the short term, some people may also benefit from using pain relievers such as ibuprofen (Advil).

-If a tight foreskin is caused by infection, a doctor may prescribe antibiotics such as bacitracin or antifungals such as clotrimazole (Lotrimin AF).
+If a tight foreskin is caused by infection,

 If the cause is something else, a doctor may prescribe a topical steroid.
 It will be stronger than the over-the-counter varieties mentioned earlier.
 Prescription steroids include betamethasone (Celestone) and triamcinolone (Aristospan).